 A large part of Rogers’ commercial area and offices is within this district.

-As the name suggests, the area is notable and a great visit for those who would like a glimpse at the historically significant buildings of the area.
+The area is notable and a great visit for those who would like a glimpse at the historically significant buildings of the area.

-Rogers Aquatic Center
+Get Wet at Rogers Aquatic Center

 The Rogers Aquatic Center is a beautiful waterpark open to the public.

-The center boasts three acres of land filled with water slides, a lap pool, a splash pad for the little ones and a large play area.
+The center boasts three acres of land filled with water slides, a lap pool, a splash pad for the little ones, and a large play area.

 With over thirty lifeguards on duty throughout the Rogers Aquatic Center, there is no danger to any guests in the water.

-War Eagle Cavern
+Explore War Eagle Cavern

-This Cavern is said to have been inhabited by Native American peoples long before the settlers arrived in America.
+This cavern is said to have been inhabited by Native American peoples long before the settlers arrived in America.

 All kinds of people have inhabited the massive rooms of the cave, but even on its own, it’s a wonder to look at.

-Stalagmites, stalactites, and Arkansas crystals have been forming in the War Eagle Cavern for millions of years and are definitely not a sight to be missed.
+Stalagmites, stalactites, and Arkansas crystals have been forming in the War Eagle Cavern for millions of years and are not a sight to be missed.

-Daisy Airgun Museum
+See the Airguns at Daisy Airgun Museum